 - Heat oven to 350°F. Line a sheet tray with a silicone mat or parchment paper.

-- Take a Peppermint Patty and sandwich it between the two 1 TBSP discs.
+- Take a Peppermint Patty and sandwich it between the two 1 tablespoon discs.
 Smush and fold the edges around the patty to seal it in place and create a round ball.
 Repeat with the rest of the cookie dough, spacing the cookies approximately 2″-3 apart on the cookie sheet.
 These are BIG cookies — they need their space!Note: Try to remember which direction the patty is lying inside the cookie so you don’t accidentally end up baking it vertically!

 - Bake 11-12 minutes until cookies are puffy, but still look slightly underdone.
 Let cool on the sheet tray for a few minutes after removing from the oven, then transfer to a cooling rack to cool completely.